1Strategy/blog-add-ebs-volume/README.md

 The example CloudFormation template we'll be using is at [1Strategy/blog-add-ebs-volume](https://github.com/1Strategy/blog-add-ebs-volume).

-If you'd like to try it out, clone this git repo and run this AWS CLI command to deploy it:
+If you'd like to try it out, clone the git repo and run this AWS CLI command to deploy it:

 ```
 aws cloudformation deploy --template-file ./lvm-volume.yaml --stack-name lvm-volume --parameter-overrides VpcIdParameter=vpc-abcd1234 InstanceSubnetIdParameter=subnet-abcd1234 SshKeyParameter=mysshkey